 Kew Gardens Address:

-Kew Gardens Opening Times*:
+Kew Gardens Opening Hours | 2017:

 Founded in 1840 and listed as a UNESCO World Heritage Site in 2003, the Kew Gardens we know today owes its distinctive layout and facilities to two important historical eras, the Georgian and Victorian.
 The former enlarged and refined the English landscaped gardens which had for years formed the royal estates of Richmond and Kew.
 It was also during this time that iconic structures such as the Chinese Pagoda and Orangery were constructed.